The following tips and suggestions for first-time Camino pilgrims derive from several sources.

 remove labels from all clothing, and scrutinise every item for ways to cut, trim, tear or pare.

-find multiple uses socks can be mittens, shampoo and dishwashing liquid works as laundry soap, a smartphone can function as a guidebook, camera, torch, address book, translator, a towel can be a neck scarf in cold weather, sun cream can be a skin cream.
+find multiple uses – socks can be mittens, shampoo and dishwashing liquid works as laundry soap, a smartphone can function as a guidebook, camera, torch, address book, translator, a towel can be a neck scarf in cold weather and wetted for relief in very hot weather, a sarong can be a pillow case, skirt, scarf etc, a small rigid container is useful for food etc, sun cream can be a skin cream.

-take sample sizes only of toiletries – a Camino is not a wilderness hike.
-Everything can be bought in France, Spain, Italy.
+take only sample sizes of toiletries.
+A Camino is not a wilderness hike.
+Everything can be bought in France, Spain, Portugal, and Italy – mostlarger villages and towns have pharmacies and mini or supermarkets.

 during your Camino, empty your backpack every 3 days and discard items not needed.